-Introduction to GST: Goods and Services Tax (GST) is an indirect tax which was introduced in India on 1 July 2017 and was applicable throughout India which replaced multiple cascading taxes levied by the central and state governments.
+GST: Goods and Services Tax (GST) is an indirect tax that was introduced in India on 1 July 2017.
+It is applicable throughout India which replaced multiple cascading taxes levied by the central and state governments.
 Under GST, goods and services are taxed at the following rates, 0%, 0.25%, 3%, 5%, 12% ,18% and 28%.

 What is GST?

 GST is the newly implemented tax structure of India.